niaapps/niaapps.github.io/niaapps-blog/_drafts/2023-05-12-Internet-Privacy.md

 Again, Location info is also collected by Etsy.
 Etsy says it's both for advertising and analytics.

 #### <a href="https://policies.google.com/privacy?hl=en-US#whycollect" target="_blank" title="Google's Privacy Policy">Google</a>
-Google wrote their privacy policy from the view of having and being signed into a google account to access their services like gmail or youtube.
+Google wrote their privacy policy from the view of having and being logged into a Google account to access their services like gmail or youtube.
 Unfortunately I could not find search - specific privacy policy, but they do assert they collect the terms you search:
 <blockquote>
 We collect information to provide better services to all our users — from figuring out basic stuff like which language you speak, to more complex things like which ads you’ll find most useful, the people who matter most to you online, or which YouTube videos you might like.
 The information Google collects, and how that information is used, depends on how you use our services and how you manage your privacy controls.
 <br><br>